ian-whitestone/ian-whitestone.github.io/_posts/2020-04-22-hello-great-expectations.md

     <img src="{{ site.baseurl }}{% link images/hello-great-expectations/bedrooms_distribution.png %}">
 </p>

 Let's say we want to detect changes in the distribution of bedroom counts.
 We could be interested in doing this to understand shifts in the market, or potential data issues where users posting the listings are omitting the field.
-In my case, the field is also used as an input to domi's [price rank model](https://domi.cloud/instructions#price_rank), so it's important for me to be aware of any distribution shifts.
+In my case, the field is used as an input to domi's [price rank model](https://domi.cloud/instructions#price_rank), so it's important for me to be aware of any distribution shifts.

 ge comes with an implementation of the [Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test), which is a common test used to compare two categorial variable distributions.
 Implementing this test is fairly simple.
 You calculate your expected weights of each category (fractions - see values in graph above) and specify them when creating the expectation.